Fiona McNeill

-Fiona McNeill is a Reader in Computer Science Education at the School of Informatics, University of Edinburgh.
-She is co-chair of the British Computer Society's Scottish Computing Education Committee and represents the BCS in the Royal Society of Edinburgh's Learned Societies' Group.
+Fiona McNeill is a Professor in Computer Science Education at the School of Informatics, University of Edinburgh.
+She is co-chair of the British Computer Society's Scottish Computing Education Committee and Chairs the BCS in the Royal Society of Edinburgh's Learned Societies' Group.

 McNeill researches computer science and STEM education, particularly in inequalities affecting access to education.
 She has also contributed to research on data integration and matching and in Semantic Web technology.

 Career

 McNeill gained her PhD in artificial intelligence from the University of Edinburgh in 2006, focussing on dynamic data integration and ontology matching.
 She was a research fellow at Edinburgh from 2005 until 2013.